 Rivermark tip: If you need to use an ARM to make your monthly payments fit within your budget, you may be putting yourself at risk.
 An ARM should be used for homeowners who will either sell within a set number of years or who fully understand how an ARM works.

 While the rate on an ARM is adjustable, it is locked during the first few years of the loan, depending on the ARM you choose.
-You have the option of a 5- or 7-year ARM at Rivermark.
+You have the option of a 5, 7 or 10-year ARM at Rivermark.
 With the 5 year ARM, your rate is locked for five years.
 After that, the rate can start to adjust based on an index plus a percentage added by the lender.
 This is called the margin.
-The 7 year ARM works the same way, with the fixed period lasting for seven years.

 To protect you and your finances, lenders cannot send your interest rate into the stratosphere immediately after the fixed-rate period.
 In fact, there are maximum annual increases and an overall interest cap.
 Those numbers must be disclosed in your Loan Estimate, which means you can calculate your maximum rate and monthly payments before you ever accept the loan.